Sean-Bradley/CPPTCP4SocketTunnel/README.md

 A TCP 4 Socket Tunnel, to be used for creating multiple endpoints for a simple server or load balancing.

-IF you start a server using my CPPTCP4Server on one ip address,
+IF you start a socket server using my CPPMultiThreadedLowLatencyTCPSocketServer on one ip address,

 and you want to hide that ip from the rest of the world, or create a load balancing solution,